 Anisa Shabir

-Anisa Shabir is a fact-checker at Soch Fact Check.
-She was previously an investigative reporter at the Arizona State University’s Howard Center for Investigative Journalism.
-She has been recognized for best community service project/reporting in the 2023 EPPY Awards and won the A-Mark Prize for Reporting on Misinformation and Disinformation.
+Anisa Shabir is a senior fact-checker and open-source reporter at Soch Media.
+She also volunteers as an open-source researcher with Bellingcat's Global Authentication Project and previously worked as an investigative reporter at the Arizona State University’s Howard Center for Investigative Journalism.
+She was recognized for best community service project/reporting in the 2023 EPPY Awards and won the A-Mark Prize for Reporting on Misinformation and Disinformation.
 Her work has been featured in the Associated Press, Arizona Center for Investigative Reporting (AZCIR), Cronkite News, and Dawn.
 She holds an MA in investigative journalism from Cronkite School on the Fulbright Scholarship Award.

 Follow this Author